Rishab-Rao-G/K-Means-Clustering-MapReduce-/README.md

 The dataset used is Final_Trans.csv.

-To run all the jobs, run the "Run.sh"
+To run all the jobs, run the "Run.sh file" on the Command Line or Ubuntu Terminal.

-(Before running it, the input and output paths must be modified)
+(Before running it, the input and output paths must be modified in the Run.sh file).
+Make sure Hadoop is installed on the system and all the services (DFS and YARN) are running.

 >> bash Run.sh
+This will run all the jobs and the output will be generated in the working directory.

 The K-Means Clustering Algorithm is divided into 3 MapReduce Jobs.